 Slow-cooking duck breast.
 Place the cold duck breast into a pan and fry the skin side first.
 After slow cooking, grill for 3 to 5 minutes until crispy.
-The slow-cooked meat is not as hot as So that the roasted meat does not cool so quickly warm the plates and serve the sauces very hot

 The slow-cooked meat is not as hot as So that the roasted meat does not cool so quickly, warm the plates and serve the sauces very hot. conventionally roasted meat.